omerclskn/react-reversed-spider-solitaire/README.md

 - Navbar component contains elapsed time, score and buttons with 4 different functions.
 - Timer is the component where the elapsed time is calculated.
 - ScoreBoard Component shows the score value based on the total number of decks completed.
+- Rules component is displayed when the rules button is pressed.
+Includes game rules.

 #### Card Folder
 - Default Card Component